ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 ### Upload a CosmWasm contract

-For interacting with `pallet-cosmwasm`, the `substrate` subcommand is used.
+For interacting with `cosmwasm`, the `substrate` subcommand is used.
 To be able to call your contracts, you need to upload them to the chain first.
 The difference between running on a local devnet and on Picasso Rococo is to replace '-n Alice' with your seed phrase in the commands and the RPC endpoints, an example is provided below during the upload of a local contract binary.

 There are several sources to upload your contracts: